Bill Submission Process

 • Mental health counseling and psychiatric services not related to an eligible medical event

-• In addition, the following should not be submitted to Medi-Share:
+• In addition, the following are not necessary to support your request:

-• Payment of other charges noted as your responsibility
+• Proof of other charges noted as your responsibility

 Member FAQs